When can I declare a major in the Department of Biological Sciences?

 What should I do after I declare my major?

-You should schedule an appointment with an advisor in the Biological Sciences Department to discuss courses and scheduling as well as career plans and other issues.
-You can contact any of the advisors, Christine Berliner, Jaime Warren or Ellen Kelsey via phone, email, or in person; see the Advising page for contact information.
+After you declare your major you will receive an invitation to attend a Group Advising Meeting (GAM) with the Biological Sciences Advisors.
+At the GAM you will go over general departmental requirements, frequently asked questions, and you will schedule an individual advising appointment with an advisor in the Biological Sciences Department to discuss courses and scheduling as well as career plans and other issues.
+You are welcome to contact any of the advisors via phone, email, or in person if you have questions; see the Advising page for contact information.

 After declaring my major, will I be assigned to an advisor in the Department of Biological Sciences?

-We have two full-time and one part-time advisors in the department, Christine Berliner, Jaime Warren and Ellen Kelsey.
+We have several advisors in our department, Christine Berliner, Ellen Kelsey and Kevin Wu.
 For maximum flexibility, we do not assign you to one advisor.
 You are free to meet with any of them depending on your preference and their availability.